* Fender Broadcaster Custom Shop Limited Edition 70th Anniversary, “Journeyman Relic”, Nocaster Blonde – New

-Our 21st Broadcaster has just arrived.
-For the lucky customers that own one, they just keep raving about there Broadcaster!
+Our 33rd Broadcaster has just arrived.
+For the lucky customers that own one, they just keep raving about their Broadcaster!

-Incoming – It’s available … Would like to secure this amazing guitar?
+It’s available … Would like to secure this amazing guitar?
+“Last One”

 Last of the 70th Anniversary Broadcaster’s.
 Fender are no longer taking orders, only filling back orders.
 Stock Pics.

 VP of Product Development at Fender Mike Lewis took some time to take us behind the scenes of the Fender Custom Shop.
 Learn about the development of the 70th anniversary Fender Broadcaster Reissue, how a Teambuilt guitar is built and much more.

 Fabulous limited 2020 Broadcasters on order.
 Please let us know if you would like to make it yours?